-Also look closely at the ornate frieze that runs above the windows.
+Look closely at the frieze that runs above the windows.
 Can you spot African faces and animals?
 Look out for elephants, lions, crocodiles, camels, giraffes and hippos.
 These African sculptures are also another reminder of Liverpool's links with the slave trade.

-Many of the merchants who traded in the original Town Hall would have been involved in the slave trade.
+Many of the merchants who traded in the original Town Hall would have been involved in slavery.
 In fact it is thought sixteen of Liverpool's mayors were slave merchants.

-Liverpool Town Hall, Minerva on the roof and an elephant in the wall frieze Rory Walsh © RGS-IBG Discovering Britain
+Liverpool Town Hall, and an elephant in the wall frieze Rory Walsh © RGS-IBG Discovering Britain